Skip to Content

 • MOA Signature and Implementation

-When final approval has been given by the ECQS, Academic Affairs will arrange for the MOA to be signed.
+When final approval has been given by the ECQS, Academic Affairs will arrange for the MOA to be finalised and signed.
 Details of the new arrangement will then be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Information Services, Finance, the Student Services and Systems and, if appropriate, the Global Student Recruitment Office and the Immigration Support Service Office.
 The MOA will be recorded on the Collaborative Provision Register.

 University Coordinators will normally be responsible for taking forward implementation and should liaise with their School/Faculty, particularly in relation to the application of any Partnership Management Plans which may be required by Faculty.
-Schools will also be responsible for ensuring that each student recruited to the programme is supported by an individual co-tutelle, which should be approved and signed by Faculty in accordance with arrangements for such agreements.
+Schools will also be responsible for ensuring that each student recruited to the programme is supported by an individual co-tutelle, which should be approved and signed by Faculty in accordance with arrangements for such agreements as students on-board.
 Joint supervisors should also be approved in parallel and briefed by Schools on University requirements following approval of recognised supervisor status and in advance of commencing their duties.